amrabdelmoghny/WFI32-IoT/README.md

 <img src="resources/media/mobileApp1.png" width="240"/>

 7. List of available APs is shown.
 You can press **SCAN** button to refresh.

+**Note**: For iPhone/iPad, you have to provide your own AP crednetials as **SCAN** function is not supported.
 <img src="resources/media/mobileApp2.png" width="240"/>

-8. Choose one of the scanned APs or provide your own AP crednetials.Data provided is sent to the WFI32-IoT board as you press **SEND**.
+8. Choose one of the scanned APs or provide your own AP crednetials.
+Data provided is sent to the WFI32-IoT board as you press **SEND**.

 <img src="resources/media/mobileApp3.png" width="240"/>
 <img src="resources/media/mobileApp4.png" width="240"/>